New American Express Hilton Credit Card Offers

 The Hilton Waikoloa Village would be a great place to use some Hilton points!

-The Hilton Honors American Express Surpass Card is offering 130,000 Hilton points AND that all-important free night certificate after spending $3,000 in the first 6 months.
-Truth be told, that is the most compelling part of these new offers.
+The Hilton Honors American Express Surpass® Card offers 130,000 Hilton points AND that all-important free-night certificate after spending $3,000 in the first six months.
+Truthfully, that is the most compelling part of these new offers.
 The ability to stay at a really nice property for free AND earn points is a win-win!

 Hotel front with lights

-The Waldorf Astoria Beverly Hills would be a crazy redemption of a free night certificate!
+The Waldorf Astoria Beverly Hills would be a fabulous free-night certificate redemption!

-There is also the Hilton Honors Aspire card.
-This is their luxury card.
+There is also the American Express Hilton Honors Aspire.
+This is Hilton’s luxury-card offering.
 It has an annual fee of $550 but some pretty great benefits.
 The card has a current offer of 175,000 Hilton points after spending $6,000 in the first 6 months.
-You also get a free night award after approval and every year after renewal.
+You also get a free-night certificate after approval and every year after renewal.

 • $400/year Hilton resort credit ($200 semi-annually)